genixpro/reliascript/README.md

 5. Whether a number is between a given minimum or maximum value
 6. Whether a particular value is supposed to change or be updated at the same time as another value (more on this later)

-### Pattern Matching Constraint

-Let's go into a bit more detail on the pattern matching constraint.
+## Patterns

+[TODO] Should patterns be used to describe all possible validations that can be applied? including minimums and maximums?

+Patterns are used to describe in more detail what values are valid for a particular variable.
 Imagine we wanted to have a string to represent an email address, and we want to ensure that it can never contain anything that isn’t a valid email address.
 Reliascript allows you to do the following:

 ```
 const value: {